Buyer's Guide: Types of Cookie Molds:

 the molds themselves.

 Each design is produced in large quantities from a master mold - this makes the investment

 value minimal or non-existent.

 Springerle House: www.springerlehouse.com

 The Springerle Baker: www.thespringerlebaker.com

 Other Non-wood Cookie Molds. metal, pottery, glass, and ceramic

-(including terra cotta) molds are also available from a number of suppliers.
+(including terra cotta) molds are available from a number of foreign and domestic